AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/templates.md

 >
 >Never enter any information that needs to be internationalized into a template. <!-- Never enter any information that needs to be [internationalized](/help/sites-developing/i18n.md) into a template.-->
 >
->For template elements such as headers and footers that must be localized, leverage the [localization features of the core components.](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/get-started/localization.html)
+>For template elements such as headers and footers that must be localized, use the [localization features of the core components.](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/get-started/localization.html)

 ### Creating a Template Folder - Admin {#creating-a-template-folder-admin}